MomchilKalestrov/MomchilKalestrov/README.md

 and recieved an award in the winter session of UchIMI 2024
 - **BasicOS** has been awarded in national competition "Young Inventors" and national conference "IT and Automation"
 - **MathTrix** has been awarded 2-nd place in the national conference "Physics-engineering-technologies"
 - **PhysicsCalc 9G** has been awarded 1-st place in the national conference "Physics-engineering-technologies"
 - Even though these aren't awards, both BasicOS and Venturo have reached the national level of the national IT competition.
-BasicOS in particular was in 6th place in it's category.
-As for Venturo, we'll see on the 10th of May :).
+BasicOS in particular was in 6th place in it's category. ~~As for Venturo, we'll see on the 10th of May :).~~ I fumbled again LMAO

 But you may be asking: "What even are these projects?".
 Well, let me tell you about them:
 - **Venturo** is a mobile game encouraging sightseeing in Bulgaria by earning